Japan's first-ever hotel in a wooden castle breathes new life into fading rural town

 For the Spaniard, Ozu's biggest attraction is its contrasting elements.

-"There is a castle, zen temples, nice shrines, teahouses, merchant houses, samurai residences, pottery making, silk making, Japanese washi making, and festivals," he says.
+"There is a castle, zen temples, nice shrines, teahouses, merchant houses, samurai residences, pottery making, silk making, Japanese washi making and festivals," he says.

 "Albeit beautiful, none of them may deserve superstardom but the ensemble is charming and convenient -- and it's packed within a short distance.
 It feels like a small or handy encyclopedia of Japanese art and history."